Creepy Crawler Alert: How to Get Rid of House Centipedes

 The bodies of house centipedes appear to be flattened and elongated.
 Their bodies contain numerous segments, each of which includes a pair of legs.
 On the female house centipede, the last pair of legs are elongated to almost twice the length of her body, causing her to look even bigger and more threatening.
-House centipedes can bite humans and will leave two red marks on the skin that are often accompanied by localized pain.

 How do you get house centipedes?

 House centipedes come into your home in search of shelter and food.
 They prefer to spend their days in dark, damp places and their nights on the hunt for food.
-House centipedes eat other pests such as silverfish, cockroaches and spiders—but that doesn’t make homeowners any happier to see them.
+House centipedes eat other pests such as silverfish, cockroaches, and spiders — but that doesn’t make homeowners any happier to see them.

 The presence of house centipedes can point to a potentially bigger issue with other pests in your home.
 If you start seeing a number of house centipedes, it is important that you take a hard look at the possibility of a serious secondary infestation.

 How to check for house centipedes